xorel/addon-pyone/README.rst

 **Returned Objects**

-The returned types have been generated with PyXB and closely match the XSD specification.
+The returned types have been generated with generateDS and closely match the XSD specification.
 You can use the XSD specification as primary documentation while your IDE will offer code completion as you code or debug.